Frequently Asked Questions

 How do I know if I need rehab?

-It can be difficult to determine whether or not you need rehab, but there are a few signs to look out for.
-If your substance use is causing negative consequences in your life, such as problems with your relationships, job or legal issues, it may be time to consider rehab.
-Other signs may include an inability to control your substance use, a high tolerance, withdrawal symptoms, or health problems related to substance abuse.
-It’s important to speak with a healthcare professional to determine if rehab is the right choice for you.
+It can be challenging to know if you need rehab, but certain signs can help.
+If your substance use is leading to problems in your relationships, work, or legal matters, it might be time to consider rehab.
+Other indicators include difficulty controlling usage, increased tolerance, withdrawal symptoms, or health issues linked to substance abuse.
+It’s important to consult with Relief in Cambridge, MA, or a healthcare professional to decide if rehab is the best option for you.

-What are the benefits of attending a rehab center in Cape Cod?
+What are the benefits of attending Relief in Cambridge, MA?

-Cape Cod offers a unique environment for addiction treatment, with its beautiful beaches, serene natural surroundings, and a supportive recovery community.
-Our outpatient rehab center in Cape Cod provides a comfortable and safe space for you to focus on your recovery while experiencing the natural beauty of the area.
-In addition, being in a new and unfamiliar location can help you distance yourself from negative influences and triggers that may have contributed to your addiction.
-Finally, Cape Cod is home to a thriving recovery community with many support groups, 12-step programs, and resources to help you continue your recovery journey after leaving our program.
+Cambridge, MA offers a unique environment for addiction treatment, with its vibrant city life, rich history, and a supportive recovery community.
+Our outpatient program at Relief in Cambridge provides a welcoming and safe space for you to focus on your recovery while engaging with the energy of the area.
+Additionally, being in a fresh and dynamic setting can help you separate from negative influences and triggers that contributed to your addiction.
+Lastly, Cambridge is home to a strong recovery community with numerous support groups, 12-step programs, and resources to support your ongoing recovery after completing our program.

 What types of substance abuse treatment do you offer?